How to Design a Restaurant Floor Plan: Layouts That Boost Profits & Experiences

 Every restaurant has several operational spaces for storing and preparing food, selling products, and sanitizing preparation and serving equipment.
 The size of each area will vary based on your restaurant’s style and whether customers eat on-site or take food to go.

 • Dining areas: Restaurant dining areas typically need 60% of the restaurant space to provide adequate room for seating and traffic flow.
-Delivery-only restaurants or quick service spots may not need this much room.
+Delivery-only restaurants or quick-service spots may not need this much room.
 If you use a POS system, you’ll need space for terminals throughout your dining room.

 • Kitchen: In most restaurant floor plans, the kitchen takes up about 40% of your space.
 This might seem like a lot for a space that patrons never see, but it’s the heart of your business.
 Kitchens also need gas lines, water lines, electrical wiring, floor drains, and ventilation hoods.